SHYAMALSOLANKI/PB2S_Virtual_self_reflection_sandbox/README.md

-### **Be careful of thieves, If I do not believe in restricting knowledge my work do not automatically become you father's property to exploit, Have a little shame it will not hurt**
+### **Be careful of thieves, If I do not believe in restricting knowledge my work does not automatically become your father's property to exploit, Have a little shame it will not hurt**

 # # PLEASE READ ME Python 3.8+ FastAPI Safety First
 ##SUCCESS WITH SADNESS -BUT STILL PROOF OF CONCEPT -IN REAL TIME